 Some of the most popular beaches in Albania can be found near the capital of Tirana, around the coastal city of Durres.
 This is also the only place where you can actually find some premium resort-style hotels (for now), although do not expect to see the development that you find elsewhere.
 Albania has yet to experience the luxury tourism boom of neighbouring Montenegro.

 Durres is a good place to stop if you only have one day and want to head to the beach.
 Here the beaches are longer and near the city and the Roman Amphitheatre and ruins the city is famous for.
 Even at the beginning of September, Durres is quiet.
 Make sure not to miss the many sights!
+Here is my complete guide to Durres Albania for all the insider information.

 How to get there: Durres is about a 45min drive from Tirana and one of the most popular day and weekend beach getaways from Tirana.
 There are buses going there and renting a car is easy and affordable.
+There are also tours of Durres that come with a professional guide so you can explore the ancient sites with a knowledgable informant.
+Depending on how much time you have to spare, you can either go on a 5 hour guided tour or a 10 hour guided tour that also includes a delicious wine tasting.

 Facilities: Durres is a proper city so you will find everything you need there.
 Parking is easy as there is plenty of space on the street (for free) and the city is quite large.